Large spots on the child's body. Diseases that cause spots on a child's body

 • infiltration.

-Initially, certain areas of the body turn red.
-The reason is the expansion of capillaries to accelerate the flow of immune cells.
+At first, certain areas of the body turn red.
+The reason is the expansion of capillaries to accelerate the entry of immune cells.
 Then a rash appears.
 Most often it is represented by red spots of irregular shape.
-Rarely, papules, vesicles, or pustules appear.
-Favorite places for localization of spots are cheeks, folds, scalp, folds of arms and legs.
+Less commonly, papules, vesicles or pustules appear.
+Favorite places to localize spots are cheeks, folds, scalp, folds of arms and legs.

 The affected skin itches.
-Against the background of itching, an infection is possible.
-Additional signs of atopic dermatitis are dry skin, lichenification, irritability, sleep disturbance and anxiety.
+Against the background of itching, infection may occur.
+Additional signs of atopic dermatitis are dry skin, lichenification, irritability, sleep disturbances and restlessness.
 Spots most often appear in the acute form of the disease.
 The rash occurs upon repeated contact with the allergen.
-Often mucous membranes are involved in the process.
+Often the mucous membranes are involved in the process.

 Manifestations of urticaria

-Red spots on a child's hand are a sign of hives.
+Red spots on a child's arm are a sign of urticaria.
 This is not an independent disease, but a manifestation of an allergic reaction.
 Urticaria develops against the background of shock, asthma, dermatitis and other pathologies.
 The reasons for its occurrence are:

 • exposure to sunlight;